Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 27
   scene_title: "Neither does Yemen"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene27.jpg
-  narration: "<p>After getting pushed out of the Horn of Africa earlier this part, Al-Sulayhi decides that the fact that she’s not in range of fighting for Sana’a anymore doesn’t really matter and continues to throw the youth of Madagascar at a very old conquest.</p>"
+  narration: "<p>After getting pushed out of the Horn of Africa earlier this episode, Al-Sulayhi decides that the fact that she’s not in range of fighting for Sana’a anymore doesn’t really matter and continues to throw the youth of Madagascar at a very old conquest.</p>"
 - scene_number: 28
   scene_title: "Pandya does though"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene28.jpg